 - Make corrections to your Student Aid Report (SAR).

 - View a history of any Federal student aid you have received.

 - Review your student loan or grant history at the sites listed below.

 Because the FSA ID serves are your electronic signature and provides access to your personal records, you will need to keep it in a safe place.
 Do not give your FSA ID to anyone including financial aid officials.
-You will be able to use the same FSA ID in the future to apply electronically for student aid and access to your U.S. Department of Education records.
+Students should not create FSA ID's for their parents and parents should not create FSA ID's for their students.You will be able to use the same FSA ID in the future to apply electronically for student aid and access to your U.S. Department of Education records.